-Figure 1: Specular fading on a teapot.
-Notice that specular highlight reduces with distance.
+Figure 1: Bump mapping with Blinn-Phong, LEAN Mapping and Specular fading on a teapot..

 Abstract

 In 1978, James Blinn introduced a new way to simulate surface roughness.
 Many changes were made in the proposed approach in order to allow greater performance and are commonly used nowadays in video games, allowing a richer visual experience without the usage of highly detailed meshes.
 However, seeing from afar, the bumps become blurred and can disappear making the surface duller.
 To fix this issue, a new approach was developed recently and the result if satisfying.
 However, the specular hightligh intensity made by the small bumps is unaffected by the distance.
 One way to reduce the specular is by using fog techniques, but since most algorithms changes only the alpha factor, the specular shape remains the same.
 To correct this issue, this paper proposes an alternative approach, that aims to solve this specular highlight intensity by applying a new term during the calculation of the specular component.